numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 would then find correct dtype instance (the second pass is often not necessary).
 The advantage of this is that the DType class information is vital for universal functions to decide which loop to execute.
-The first pass would provide the full information necessary for value based casting currently implemented for scalars, giving even the possibility of expanding it to e.g. list inputs ``np.add(np.array([8], dtype="uint8"), [4])`` giving a ``uint8`` result.
+The first pass would provide the full information necessary for value-based casting currently implemented for scalars, giving even the possibility of expanding it to e.g. list inputs ``np.add(np.array([8], dtype="uint8"), [4])`` giving a ``uint8`` result.